How to Spark Good Ideas, and What to Avoid

 6. Take A Break

-If you can’t quiet the mind chatter, you may never have the mind space for unexpected ideas.
+If you can’t quiet the mind chatter, you may never have the mental space for unexpected ideas.
 Your brain can assemble separate and disconnected information into new interesting mash-ups that could solve a problem in a new way.
 But if your brain is continually at work in predictable ways with familiar tasks and content, you’ll miss the fortuitous combinations that happen when you create mental space.
 Get into nature.
 Exercise or jam with some tunes.
 Get that dopamine flowing!
 This is why people get good ideas in the shower or walking the dog!

 What Not To Do.